 Whether you want to wear a helmet or not, the most important thing is that you get out there and bike.
 Even though bike accidents are more common in the U.S. than they are in some other countries, it doesn’t mean they are all that common overall.
 Indeed, biking is safer than many other activities.

-Finally, because of how good it is for your health, the benefits of cycling far outweigh the risk—helmet or no helmet.
+Finally, because of how good it is for your health, the benefits of cycling far outweigh the risks—helmet or no helmet.